mia-care/documentation/versioned_docs/version-2.3.x/p4samd/handbook/verification.md

 P4SaMD provides a comprehensive overview of all the tests planned for a version of the software system, organized in three main tabs:

 - **All tests**: Displays the list of individual tests which are applicable for the current Software Version.
-The list includes all the tests associated to the current system version and the previous ones, as long as they are not deprecated.
+The list includes all the tests associated to the current and other system versions, as long as they are not deprecated.
 - **Test suites**: Shows the available test suites and allows navigation into suite details.
 The Test Suites are collectors of tests, to facilitate the test grouping and their execution.
 - **Executions**: Lists all test executions with access to execution details and reports.
 The executions can refer to a single or multiple tests, achieved by the execution of Test Suites.